 The 12 Most Popular Hidden Haunts Near Orlando the Locals Won’t Talk About!

-So you've tried everything you can think of to do in Orlando, you’ve explored every Orlando area theme park, dined at Disney Springs and Universal CityWalk, rode the Orlando Eye and even cruised down world-famous International Drive – think you have a feel for the real Orlando?
+So you've tried everything you can think of to do in Orlando, you’ve explored every Orlando area theme park, dined at Disney Springs and Universal CityWalk, rode the Orlando Eye and even checked out all the world-famous International Drive attractions – think you have a feel for the real Orlando?
 Wrong!
 Those Central Florida visitors who are lucky enough to venture beyond the well-trod tourist areas famous for Westgate's family hotels in Orlando,... can experience hidden treasures that locals won’t even discuss (let’s face it, they don’t want these Orlando hotspots to become overwhelmed with visitors).
-However, once your curiousity shifts from the best place to buy Disney tickets to the best place for breakfast in Orlando, then these 12 hidden haunts near Orlando are just simply too good to pass up!
+However, once your curiousity shifts from the best place to buy Disney tickets to the best place for breakfast in Orlando, then these 12 hidden haunts near Orlando are you 'new jam'!
+Shhhh!
 Just don’t tell anyone else, okay?

 1 | The Guesthouse | There may be a lot of bars in Orlando on (or near) the I Drive area, but if you're ready to hit the real downtown under-stated (but never under-rated) scene, The Guesthouse is your first stop.
 A great neighborhood cocktail bar with a true hipster vibe, The Guesthouse, which lies in the heart of the Mills 50 District of Orlando in the former home of the Peacock Room, boasts crafty cocktails and a lively happy hour in a welcoming atmosphere that overflows with greenery.
 In addition to its array of creative and classic specialty cocktails, The Guesthouse serves a nice selection of bottled and draft beers, as well as wines.
 In addition, a food truck is parked outside when hunger pangs strike.